poletaevvlad/CubeLang/docs/statements.md

 ![](./diagrams/out/orient-constraints.svg)

 An `orient` statement is similar to the `if` statement. `orient` executes the first code block of code after the set of constraints for the orientation.
-For each branch the cubelang library will iterate through every possible orientation (if the keeping parameter is defined, then the library will iterate only through orientation that does not change the specified size) and determine if the patterns match corresponding faces.
+For each branch the CubeLang library will iterate through every possible orientation (if the keeping parameter is defined, then the library will iterate only through orientation that does not change the specified size) and determine if the patterns match corresponding faces.
 If they do the brunch will be executed, otherwise the next following brunch will be considered. `else` brunch works similarly to the `else` brunch in the `if` statement.

 Consider the fragment from the [`pocket-cube`](../examples/pocket-cube) example.